 Preparedness shows why it’s paramount for governments with every incident that bubbles up.
 Whether it’s through prolonged troubles like the Covid-19 pandemic or sudden weather incidents, a solid plan helps governments of all sizes put forward a thorough response, expedite recovery, and ensure essential functions and services for the people that rely on the government above them.

-The track record of this principle are why legislatures have pushed the ideas in the lawbooks and started to tie funds to preparedness.
-With these new dynamics emerging for governments, it's a good time to take stock of the landscape and build a game plan for preparedness that not only works in a response, but in daily operations and administration as well.
+The track record of this principle is why legislatures have pushed the ideas in the lawbooks and started to tie funds to preparedness.
+With these new dynamics emerging for governments, it’s a good time to take stock of the landscape and build a game plan for preparedness that not only works in a response, but in daily operations and administration as well.

 When an incident strikes, preparedness can mean the difference between timely management and recovery and a crisis that is difficult to bounce back from.
 Officials and legislatures are well aware of this challenge; over the past decade both parties have had to respond to public health crises, weather events, and more to make sure their constituents stayed safe.
 These incidents and many from the past have pushed the government at all levels to enhance preparedness by baking emergency management best practices into operations.
 Working preparedness into operations for many local, state, and county municipalities has included codifying certain measures in legislation.

 Practitioners and legislatures have identified continuity of operations plans (COOP) as one of the measures governmental entities at all levels can implement to bolster their abilities to respond to disasters and keep their residents safe.
 COOP is essential to ensuring that governments at any level are able to continue to function during an incident or response and why the proper maintenance of COOP plans is so crucial for governments.